kristofzerbe/kiko.io/source/_posts/2025/Collecting-Links-with-Obsidian-for-Processing.md

 ![Process Chain](post/Collecting-Links-with-Obsidian-for-Processing/process-chain-complete.png)

 The DiscoveriesConverter has become quite extensive because I have taken many special features of my blog into account in order to fully automate the process, so here is just a description of the separate steps.
-The complete code is available on GitHub (https://github.com/kristofzerbe/kiko.io/blob/master/lib/discoveries-converter.cjs).
+The complete code is available on [GitHub](https://github.com/kristofzerbe/kiko.io/blob/master/lib/discoveries-converter.cjs).

 #### constructor()